 Social science research is often constrained by \textbf{\em reliance on self-reported data and small samples}, introducing biases and limiting generalizability.
 While qualitative methods offer rich insights, they are resource-intensive and susceptible to researchers' biases.
 Quantitative methods enable large-scale data collection.
 However, they depend on self-reports and require extensive resources for longitudinal studies.

-Computational science faces challenges related to \textbf{\em dataset availability, biases, and model limitations}.
-Effective model training requires \textbf{\em extensive, diverse datasets}, which are often scarce due to privacy concerns.
-ML models may inherit biases from training data, leading to skewed results.
-Furthermore, these models risk \textbf{\em overfitting}, excelling in training but struggling with unseen data, particularly in different linguistic or cultural contexts.
-Algorithms also face difficulty in interpreting nuanced human interactions, such as sarcasm, idioms, and contextual deception.
-Risks of \textbf{\em false positives and false negatives} complicate the deployment of detection tools.
-Fig.~\ref{fig:limitations} provides an overview of these limitations.
+Computational science faces challenges in \textbf{\em dataset availability, bias, and model limitations}.
+Effective training requires \textbf{\em extensive, diverse datasets}, often constrained by privacy limits.
+ML models may inherit biases, yielding skewed results and risking \textbf{\em overfitting}, performing well on training but poorly on unseen or cross-cultural data.
+Algorithms also struggle with nuanced interactions such as sarcasm, idioms, and contextual deception.
+Risks of \textbf{\em false positives and false negatives} further complicate deployment.
+Fig.~\ref{fig:limitations} summarizes these issues.

 \textbf{RQ4.} \textbf{\em How do social and computational studies on cybergrooming differ, and what interdisciplinary insights can enhance the mitigation of cybergrooming risks?}